Every Monday, 11 a.m.

 It's always a blast at Mississippi Pizza.
 Normally an Alphabeticians show, this month, Mr. E is out of town, so Mr. Hoo will be joined by his special guest, Matt Clark. $10 per family.

 That is an excellent question, who (or Hoo) indeed?
 He is many things.
 He is best known as a children's musician, performing mostly in the Portland, OR area by himself and with his band, The Alphabeticians.
 Find out more about him in this story KGW did about him.

 PDX Kids Calendar says about his shows, "Mr. Hoo plays acoustic guitar throughout the show and throws in some kazoo for many of the songs, which is always an attention getter with the kids!
 The songs are energetic and kids can get up and dance or sing along."
-And "At the show I am always impressed at how Mr. Hoo is so welcoming to kids joining in on the show.
-He brings some shakers and instrumental toys which are up on stage for kids to enjoy – and has never objected when kids get on stage to join in on the performance."
+And "At the show I am always impressed at how Mr. Hoo is so welcoming to kids joining in on the show . . . and has never objected when kids get on stage to join in on the performance."

 Mr. Hoo is also the owner of Kid's Recording Studio, and has produced music for The Alphabeticians, Matt Clark (who even wrote a song about him) as well as many smaller projects.
 He can help you with your recording project too!
 Whether you want to make recordings of your child singing, or you want to make a recording for children, those are his specialties.
 Check out Kid's Recording Studio for more information.

 He would also love to perform at your school or day care center, or just about anywhere that kids hang out.
 He has a really fun program for schools, which includes making a CD of the kids singing.
 And he's available for birthday parties and other special occasions.
 Just send an email to kidsrecordingstudio @ comcast.net, or call him at 503-442-1108